This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 The winding up of a company in Hong Kong involves the process of the company settling its accounts and liquidating its assets.
 The net assets will then be distributed to the members of the dissolving company.

-Section 117 of the Company Ordinance stipulates that a Limited Company in Hong Kong can be ordered by the court to wind up its operations.
+Section 117 of the Companies Ordinance stipulates that a Limited Company in Hong Kong can be ordered by the court to wind up its operations.
 Common reasons for winding up include the inability of the company to pay its debts.
-If a company has a debt which exceeds HK$5,000 which it has failed to pay, it is deemed unable to settle its debts.
+If a company has a debt exceeding HK$5,000 and fails to pay, it is deemed unable to settle its debts.

-A winding up of a company in Hong Kong could also happen voluntarily.
-This means that all the members of the company agree to the wind up.
+A company in Hong Kong can also be wound up voluntarily.
+This means that all the members of the company agree to the wind-up.
 The company must be able to pay off its debts for this to happen, and the creditors can then proceed to liquidate the company.

 Our Deregistration Services

-At 3E Accounting, our list of company deregistration services in Hong Kong include the following:
+At 3E Accounting, our list of company deregistration services in Hong Kong includes the following:

 • Assistance in applying for your deregistration with the Hong Kong Companies Registry.